 - Post-workshop one-on-one mentoring with a senior, funded ASBMB member

 Agenda: The agenda for the 2015 workshop is available here.
 The agenda for the 2016 workshop will be posted in the summer.

 Thanks to funding from the NSF and the ASBMB, there is no registration fee for the 2016 workshop.
 Group meals are included as part of the workshop.
 However, applicants must provide a letter of support from their department chair or PI stating that they will cover travel and accommodation expenses.

 The 2016 workshop will take place at the Westin Georgetown Hotel in Washington, D.C.

 The hotel is three blocks from Foggy Bottom Metro Station, which is on the blue, silver and orange lines.
-Directions are available here.
-The closest airport is Ronald Reagan National Airport (DCA), and there is a blue-line metro station at the airport.
-It takes about 25-30 minutes to travel by subway from the airport to the hotel.
+Directions from Foggy Bottom Station to the hotel are available here.
+The closest airport is Ronald Reagan National Airport (DCA), and there is a blue line metro station at the airport.
 Alternatively, Dulles International Airport (IAD) is 60-90 minutes away by cab or bus/metro (directions).
 Metro schedules and prices are available on the D.C. metro trip planner.